Show Menu

 Medications – pharmacist

-Cold food – usually better tolerated. sandwiches, salads, jelly, custard and yoghurt (NEMO)
+Cold or room temp food – usually better tolerated. sandwiches, salads, jelly, custard and yoghurt (NEMO)

 Smaller frequent meals – avoid having an empty stomach Peppermint or ginger